cdy3870/UAV_ML/README.md

 3. Using already parsed data (approach 2)

+Contact yu.calv@northeastern.edu to get access to this file.
 The file 'parsed_data.txt' contains the mapping of flight ids to their dataframes of data using the features that resulted in the best performance (reference paper feats).
 This data is then binned using the desired sampling method and produces X and y data for the model.

 ### Experiments